All Episodes

 This is a possible answer.

-You know, it's not that you fight with the army you wish you had at during a pandemic.
+You know, it's not that you fight with the army you wish you had during a pandemic.

-And there was such an unwillingness, you know, the the number one premier expert on hydroxychloroquine, for example, Dr. Daniel Wallace, I mean, who's been peer-reviewed 250 papers or so, number one guy on rheumatoid arthritis and lupus and and he's anti- uh malarial drugs, said the risk is nil.
+You know, the number one premier expert on hydroxychloroquine, for example, Dr. Daniel Wallace, I mean, who's been peer-reviewed 250 papers or so, number one guy on rheumatoid arthritis and lupus and he's anti-malarial drugs, said the risk is nil.

-It's in my point of view, and nobody wanted to hear it.
+It's in my point of view.

 They had to be rescinded.

-I mean, these are prestigious medical journals that had to pull back these these early phony studies from people that had a political agenda.
+I mean, these are prestigious medical journals that had to pull back these early phony studies from people that had a political agenda.

 Sad.

-But um, you know what?
+But, you know what?

-I'm not a doctor, I can't tell everybody what to do here.
+I can't tell everybody what to do here.

 I could.

-I'm well, I'm not Dr. Hannity.
+I'm not Dr. Hannity.

 I mean, we used to do a segment called Dr. Hannity about relationships, but I'm not a doctor.

-And you know, it's amazing I get criticized for it.
+And, you know, it's amazing I get criticized for it.

-Um, but sounds like you're on the right track, Sandy, okay?
+But sounds like you're on the right track, Sandy, okay?

 Thanks, Dr. Sean.

-And the and something that something that Dr. Tyson said that I really uh appreciated was that the drop in immune system, immune function after the vaccine is what they're seeing, and people then subsequently getting COVID, who might not have had they not had the vaccine.
+And something that Dr. Tyson said that I really appreciated was that the drop in immune system, immune function after the vaccine is what they're seeing.

-What I like about what I'm hearing from you is you've read a lot, and it's obvious.
+What I like about what I'm hearing from you is you've read a lot and it's obvious.

 Okay?